makeuseofcode/muo-sample-app-angular-markdown/README.md

 # muo-sample-app-angular-markdown

+## About

+This is an example site made for a simple tutorial.

 ## To Run

 * Run `npm install` in the root directory to add the necessary npm packages to the project.